 Adding Continuous Security Intelligence to your DevOps Pipeline

-In order to continuously gather pipeline intelligence, DeployHub must become part of your pipeline.
-DeployHub integrates with Jenkins and other CI/CD engines using the Ortelius Command Line (CLI).
+In order to continuously gather pipeline intelligence, DeployHub Pro must become part of your pipeline.
+DeployHub Pro integrates with Jenkins and other CI/CD engines using the Ortelius Command Line (CLI).
 The Ortelius CLI gathers supply chain data based on a single pipeline workflow at the build and deploy steps.
 The build step gathers Swagger, SBOM, Readme, licenses, Git data, Docker image, and other build output.
 The deploy step records when a release occurs, what was sent and where the objects were sent to.

 The Ortelius CLI is maintained by the Ortelius Open Source Community under the governance of the Linux Foundation’s Continuous Delivery Foundation.